Planning on planting wildflowers in your garden?

 There’s no doubt about it, growing wildflowers from seed seems like the most cost-effective option.
 It’s also (in theory) easy to do.
-All you really need to know about how to plant wildflowers is to simply prepare the ground, sprinkle on the seeds and keep them moist.
+So, all you really need to know about how to plant wildflowers is to simply prepare the ground, sprinkle on the seeds and keep them moist.

 For best results, don’t spread the seeds too generously.
 2-3 grams per square metre is plenty.
 Then please remember that each tiny seed has the potential to grow into a big plant.
 And big plants need room to spread their roots.

 Make sure the seeds have good contact with the soil but don’t bury them.
 Most wildflower seeds need light to stimulate growth.

-If you are wondering how long wildflowers take to grow once the seeds have been sown, expect wildflower seeds to behave very differently from the seeds of cultivated plants though.
+If you are wondering how long wildflowers take to grow once the seeds have been sown, expect wildflower seeds to behave very differently from the seeds of cultivated plants.
 They make take a long time to germinate (up to 2 years for some species).